cryptoGlance/cryptoGlance-web-app/README.md

 **A.** Some functions require **API write access** in order to issue commands to the miner.
 An example of these would be *Switch Pools*, and other such commands that don't simply read data.
 In order to fix this, open your miner .conf file (or modify your .bat), and ensure that you have a "**W:**" notation before each IP that you wish to grant write access to:

     "api-allow" : "W:127.0.0.1,W:192.168.1/24",

 ---

+**Q. After adding a pool panel, I see a lot of NULL values.
+What's up?**

+**A.** This is most often caused by entering any one of the pool inputs incorrectly.
+Try removing the panel, and adding it again with accurate information.

+---